 We hop out and shove down our burritos and Här-REE`toess.
 We buy 48 tickets and ride bumper cars and carousel.
 We slide down the giant FUN SLIDE on burlap sacks and we all get sick on the Tilt-a-Whirl.

 We let our 14-year-old ride the wicked zipper, a caged contraption spinning on an axle.
 I must be insane, and I wonder, if Oklahoma does away with income tax, will there be enough money to inspect carnival rides?
 My worries, unconfirmed like water beneath Jupiter’s icy moon, chilling and close to the surface.

-I drink in this cotton candy pageant of milk jug games, balloons and corn dogs.
-My kids say it’s just like Disneyland, and I wonder why did I spend $4,000 taking them to Anaheim last summer when all I had to do was find a cheap carnival in a grocery store parking lot.
+I drink in this cotton candy pageant of milk jug games, balloons, and corn dogs.
+My kids say it’s just like Disneyland, and I wonder why did I spend $4,000 taking them to Anaheim last summer?
+All I had to do was find a cheap carnival in a grocery store parking lot.

 THAT WAS A PARK, I say.
 She rolls her eyes.
 I remember that article I read about Generation X, the most neglected generation over-parenting Generation Z, the rudest generation.
 How on earth did we get here?

 Soon, she’s asleep in bed.
 In the morning, she rubs her eyes and whispers in her waking-up-voice Thank you, Mommy, for taking us to the carnibull.